fernandozamoraj/DirectoryWiz/ReadMe.txt

 ************************************************

 	.CopyStructure(string sourceFolder, string targetFolder)
 	Copies the structure of the folder from source to target.
 It does not copy the files.

 	.CopyFull(string sourceFolder, string targetFolder)
 	Copies the entire folder tree from source to target

 	.CopyFullToFlat(string sourceFolder, string targetFolder)
 	Copies the full directory to a flat structure.
 Use this whenever you want flatten out the hierarchy

 	CopyFullToFlat(string sourceFolder, string targetFolder, string[] fileExtensions)
 	Copies full to flat by file extensions.
 For example if you want to move all your .jpg files from  C:\Temp to an archivea at C:\MyPictures This would search C:\Temp and all of it's subdirectories recursively and copy all the pictures into the folder C:\MyPictures.
 If a duplicate file name is found, for example one in C:\Temp\Child1\mypic.jpg and one in C:\Temp\Child2\mypic.jpg.
 Those pictures would end up as
     c:\MyPictures\mypic.jpg
     c:\MyPicutres\mypic(01).jpg

+    using System;
+	using DirectoryWiz.Framework.Api;

+	namespace DirWizConsole
+	{
+		class Program
+		{
-	    Exampe Usage
+    		//Exampe Usage
 			static void CopyExample()
 			{

 				GeneralFileCopier fileCopier = new GeneralFileCopier();
 				fileCopier.ErrorOccurred += new EventHandler<FileActionEventArgs>(fileCopier_ErrorOccurred);
 				fileCopier.OnProgress += new EventHandler<FileActionEventArgs>(fileCopier_OnProgress);

 				//Copy the entire folder from C:\temp to D:\backup fileCopier.CopyFull("C:\\Temp\\", "D:\\Backup");

 				//Cooy all images from D:\Backup and its subfolders into the D:\Backup\Images
 				//No subfolders will be created in the target folder
 				//Any secondary files with same names will have a number appended to them
 				//Example:   D:\BackupImages\mypic.jpg D:\BackupImages\mypic(1).jpg
 				fileCopier.CopyFullToFlat("D:\\Backup", "D:\\Backup\\images", new string[] { ".bmp", ".png", ".gif", ".bmp" });

 			}

 			static void fileCopier_OnProgress(object sender, FileActionEventArgs e)
 			{
 				Console.WriteLine(e.Message);
 			}

 			static void fileCopier_ErrorOccurred(object sender, FileActionEventArgs e)
 			{
 				Console.WriteLine(e.Message);
+			}
+		}
 	}